EliasDeHondt/IntegrationProject2-Deployment/Documentation/Manual.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/cloud/deploy.yaml

 # Set the team ID
-export TEAMID="team20" # Change this to your team ID
+export TEAMID="teamX" # Change this to your team ID

 # If you want to use multiple A records in your DNS
 sed -i "s|teamx|$TEAMID|g" ingress-multi-domain.yaml